If you feel unsafe for any reason, please call 911 or your local emergency number.

 If connection felt uncertain, we may guard what’s ours more tightly.

-If survival felt threatened, we may defend quickly — even when nothing is attacking us.
+If survival felt threatened, we may defend quickly — even when nothing is threatening us.

 This is where “mine” begins.